Best Dictation Software for Lawyers in 2026: Ranked and Reviewed

 |---|---|---|---|---|---|

-Here's the thing most dictation software reviews for lawyers get wrong: they rank tools on accuracy and features, then mention privilege as an afterthought.
-That's backwards.
+Here's the thing most dictation software reviews for lawyers get wrong: they rank tools on accuracy and features, then mention where the audio goes as an afterthought.
+That's backwards, because the processing question can eliminate a tool for your practice no matter how accurate it is.

 ABA Model Rule 1.6 requires attorneys to make "reasonable efforts to prevent the inadvertent or unauthorized disclosure" of client information.
 When you dictate client matter details into cloud-based software, you're transmitting that information to a third-party server.
 The vendor's terms of service govern what happens to it from there.